katahiromz/RisohEditor/README.txt

 Question 5.
 Why did I get garbled characters when compiling with Visual Studio?

     Answer.
 The resource compiler of MSVC has a bug in treatment of UTF-8 resource files.

-Use UTF-16.
+            Use UTF-16 (but UTF-16 is not supported in MinGW windres).

 /////////////////////////////////////////////////////
 // HISTORY